LukindoSandra/carekit/README.md

  > Sandra Maryanne

  ## Project Description
- > It required me to make a similar website on DELANI STUDIOS.
+ > It required me to make a similar website on DELANI STUDIOS.<br>
  > Main aim was for me to get to understand Jquery into deep.

  ## AUTHOR'S INFORMATION